ATSC 3.0: Comparison with 5G Broadcast

 In comparison with 5G Broadcast, the IP-based broadcasting standard based on LTE, ATSC 3.0 has been praised for significantly higher bandwidth efficiency, and the presence of a future-proofing "bootstrap" signal to enable the introduction of new physical-level modulation profiles.
 However, 5G Broadcast was seen as having the advantage in most other aspects of performance.

 Countries and territories using ATSC 3.0

 Brazil

 In January 2022, the Fórum Sistema Brasileiro TV Digital Terrestre recommended the adoption of key ATSC 3.0 technologies as part of its "TV 3.0" standards for next-generation digital terrestrial television in Brazil, which will replace the Japanese ISDB-T International standards.
 Terrestrial television has a major presence in the country, with 88% of families surveyed by the Brazilian Institute of Geography and Statistics (IBGE) stating that they receive terrestrial television at home.

-TV Globo—Brazil's largest network—announced plans to deploy TV 3.0 nationally in time for the 2026 FIFA World Cup, and has demonstrated 8K service.
+In August 2025, TV 3.0 was officially adopted as "DTV+", with experimental services beginning in São Paulo and Rio de Janeiro.
+In March 2026, a revised deadline of 2027 was set for the national deployment.
+TV Globo—Brazil's largest network—announced plans to deploy commercial DTV+ services for its telecasts of the 2026 FIFA World Cup; these services will be deployed on VHF Band III.